Skip to main content

 • Droneshield, an Australian company that makes innovative AI-based counter drone systems, in July 2023 received a record A$33 million order from a US government agency.
 It followed a $9.9 million order from another customer among the Five Eyes community.

-- Public
+2. Public

-- Public
+2. Public

+General purpose artificial intelligence technologies such as ChatGPT, are quickly transforming the way AI systems are built and deployed.
 While these technologies are expected to brin benefits in ...

 General purpose artificial intelligence technologies such as ChatGPT, are quickly transforming the way AI systems are built and deployed.